Frequently Asked Questions

 Can Projects be edited?
 Will the original version of a Project be available after editing?

 Projects can be edited by the Project creator.
-While the complete information about a Project will not be available, a record of when edits were made can be found on the Project page under Project Activity.
+While the complete information about a Project will not be available, a record of when edits were made is accessible to Project contributors on the Project page under Project Activity.
 If you wish to retain a record of a Project before editing, you can download the Project PDF under Project Actions.

 Can I see other projects on the Hub?

 Yes.
-You can see public Projects on each account’s page in the Registry.
+You can see all public Projects on the Projects Board.
+You can also see each account’s public Projects on their page in the Registry.
 Public Projects can also be shared outside the Hub through its link.

 What does “No Labels Pending” mean for my Project?

 Community accounts can select the “No Labels Pending” status when the community is not interested in applying a Label.
-This decision could be for many reasons and should be respected.
+This decision could be for many reasons and should be respected as the community’s sovereign right.

 Development